aeckar/aeckar/README.md

 # A. Eckardt (aka *Spoon*)

+*"What can be done by man can by done by algorithm."*

 *Hello!* 👋 I am a full-time student at the University of South Florida.
 I plan to graduate Fall 2025 with a B.S. in Computer Science, whereafter I plan to obtain my master's.